 Still, he greeted the claims with gentleness.
 His daughter Annette Doisneau, who worked as an assistant for Robert, remembers meeting one of the couples with her father.
 Even though he knew that their claim was false, “He said nothing,” she said.
 “I asked him why he hadn’t told them the truth.
 He said he didn’t want to shatter their dream.”
 Not denying the claims would cost Robert dearly.
 In 1993 Denise and Jean-Louis Lavergne took him to court claiming that they were the couple in the picture and demanding compensation for taking the picture without their knowledge.

 Models come forward

 The lawsuit forced Robert to admit that the shot wasn’t spontaneous, he had indeed used models for the picture.
 With this admission, the lawsuit was dismissed.
-However his legal trouble didn’t end as model that he used, Françoise Bornet then came forward and sued for a portion of the poster sales.
+However his legal trouble didn’t end as the model that he used, Françoise Bornet then came forward and sued for a portion of the poster sales.
 This case too was thrown out when Robert provided evidence that she had been paid for posing in 1950.
-Françoise Bornet and then boyfriend Jacques Carteaud posed for the picture after Robert had seen them kissing earlier in a café.
-Mrs Bornet a former actress, now in her 70’s has reveled that her and Jacques’ relationship only lasted around 9 months.
+Françoise Bornet and then-boyfriend Jacques Carteaud posed for the picture after Robert had seen them kissing earlier in a café.
+Mrs. Bornet a former actress, now in her 70’s has revealed that her and Jacques’ relationship only lasted around 9 months.
 Even though they are forever linked in the picture as one of the most romantic couples they didn’t stay in touch.
-“I now think of it as a picture that should never really have existed,” Ms Bornet said.
+“I now think of it as a picture that should never really have existed,” Ms. Bornet said.
 She added maybe with regret: “The photo was posed.
 But the kiss was real.”